MorganKryze/Mac-Setup/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

 For the Theme part, I use bira, but you have a lot of choice.
 You can find them [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes).
+Do not forget to add it in your `.zshrc` file!

 For the plugins, I use git, [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md#oh-my-zsh) (gives you history of your commands) and [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md#oh-my-zsh) (highlights in green if your command is valid).
-Once installed, you have to add them in the plugins section of your zshrc file (like in the example above).
+Once installed, you have to add them in the plugins section of your `.zshrc` file (like in the example above).

 ### neofetch